SwampDragons/terraform-packet-vsphere/README.md

 To do this, create a Packet.net user, and get that user added to the "Packer Team" project.
 Megan or the infraplat team can do this.

-Create an API key for your user *for the project*.
-Packet has both user-specific and project-specific keys; for this situation you will need a project-specific key.
+Create an API key for your user.
+Packet has both user-specific and project-specific keys; for this situation you will need a user-specific key.
 Packet UI navigation path is approximately:

-`Packer Team > Project Settings > API Keys > +Add`
+`User Profile Dropdown Menu > API Keys > +Add`

 Export the token into the [relevant ENV variable](https://www.terraform.io/docs/providers/packet/#auth_token):